soundpress/nycadministrativecode/docs/c05/index.rst

-For goods contracts under one hundred thousand dollars:
+For goods contracts under one million dollars: